 The UW Program on Climate Change, in partnership with UW in the High School, the UW Department of Atmospheric Sciences, and NASA Global Climate Change Education, is supporting the teaching of climate science by high school teachers.
 Scientists and high school teachers have been and continue to partner in the development of climate science content for the classroom, as well as responding to specific classroom requests.

 Climate science modules and a full semester or year-long high school curriculum are being implemented in many classrooms including UWHS Oceanography, 9th grade integrated science, Sustainable Design, UWHS ATMS 211 and more.

 Examples of integration of the UWHS ATMS 211 into a full year curriculum include:

-***Announcement: New teachers interested in the UWHS ATMS 211 course should contact either Miriam Bertram at the Program on Climate Change (firstname.lastname@example.org) or Tim Stetter at UW in the High School (email@example.com).
+High School teachers interested in incorporating climate into their existing classes, and those interested in teaching the ATMS 211 course in climate science offered through the UW in the High School (UWHS) should contact Miriam at the UW Program on Climate Change (firstname.lastname@example.org) or Tim Stetter at UW in the High School (email@example.com).

 UWHS ATMS 211: We have several models and examples of UW (ATMOS 211) and high school syllabi, schedules, presentations, exams and more.
 The textbook required for ATMS 211 is "The Earth System" by Lee R. Kump, James F. Kasting, and Robert C. Crane, Prentice Hall, 2010.